 Whatever they tell you, these are the top places in Brooklyn:

-- Totonno's Totonno's - a pizzeria famous throughout New York, whose signature dish is a simple but delicious margherita.
-Being so popular, you may have some difficulty finding a table, so I recommend this option if you do the Contrasts Tour during the week.
+- Totonno's - a pizzeria famous throughout New York, whose signature dish is a simple but delicious margherita.
+Because it is so popular, you may have some difficulty finding a table, so I recommend this option if you do the Contrasts Tour during the week.

-If you have already satisfied your hunger for travel in the Big Apple and you want to complete your trip to New York with some of the organized tours that can be done in one day, I recommend that you consult my practical guide on Day Trips from New York:, where you can see which are the most interesting.
+And if you feel like completing your trip to New York with some of the organized tours that can be done in one day, I recommend you to check my practical guide on 5 Day Trips from New Yorkwhere you can see which are the most interesting ones.

 I already tell you that Niagara Falls and the Washington DC excursion are among my favorites.